 Please CLICK HERE to visit the official Barry Gray website.

-In 1964, a young Mike Trim answered a newspaper advertisement seeking modelmakers for a film production crew and began an odyssey that would last for more than 40 years.
 Beginning in the final days of Stingray, Mike would work as a modelmaker and designer for Gerry and Sylvia Anderson's television series Thunderbirds, Captain Scarlet, Joe 90, The Secret Service, and UFO, as well as their feature films Thunderbirds are Go, Thunderbird 6, and Doppelgänger.
-Mike eventually became Special Effects director Derek Meddings' assistant in designing the fabulous futuristic vehicles, buildings, and look of the Andersons' imaginative series.
-Eventually, he would take on the bulk of design work for the series as Meddings became more involved in feature films.
-Mike created the iconic cover painting for one of the best selling albums of all time; Jeff Wayne's musical version of "The War Of The Worlds." in 1978.
+Mike eventually became assistant to Special Effects director Derek Meddings, and designed the fabulous futuristic vehicles, buildings, and look of the Andersons' imaginative series.
+Mike created the iconic cover painting for one of the best selling albums of all time; Jeff Wayne's musical version of "The War Of The Worlds."